-An I2C bus is a widely used communication system for internal connection between different devices.
-It is based on a main device working as a master that controls the other devices known as slaves.
+An I2C bus is a widely-used communication system for internal connection between different devices.
+It is based on the main device working as a master that controls the other devices known as slaves.
 To send data to a specific slave, it uses the address of its device provided by the manufacturer.
-In some cases the provider does not give the address to work, which complicates the I2C communication.
-In this post we will see how to know the addresses of the devices that we do not know at first.
+In some cases, the provider does not give the address to work, which complicates the I2C communication.
+In this post, we will see how to know the addresses of the devices that we do not know at first.

 Any of our industrial PLC controllers